-I decided to slot in a quickish blog to record a trip out after cabin fever was descending following the rigours of the recent cold.
+I decided to slot in a quick post to record a trip out after cabin fever was descending following the rigours of the recent cold.
 A planned all day electricity outage for another cold, but as it turned out slightly sunny Tuesday, made us jump in the car and set off for the National Botanic Garden of Wales.
-This quite recently established garden (2000) regularly makes it into the top 10 winter gardens to visit in Britain in various UK National publications (often along with fellow Carmarthenshire garden Aberglasney).
+This quite recently established garden (2000) regularly makes it into the top 10 winter gardens to visit in Britain in various UK National publications (often along with its fellow Carmarthenshire garden Aberglasney).

 We weren’t disappointed with some of the best displays of wild snowdrops along roadside verges that we’ve ever seen, and the sunny interludes meant that many of the flowers were fully open.
-What intrigued us was that a lot of the flowers were loosely clustered around a particular village, and we even passed a completely derelict and almost disappeared, tumbled down property (and just ‘SOLD’ by the agent’s board at the entrance) where the bulbs were spread extensively throughout the plot, implying some considerable history to these plantings.
+What intrigued us was that a lot of the flowers were loosely clustered around a particular village, and we even passed a completely derelict and almost disappeared, tumbled down property (and a recent ‘SOLD’ by the agent’s board at the entrance) where the bulbs were spread extensively throughout the plot, implying some considerable history to these plantings.
 Not to mention the plants’ ability to survive the inevitable neglect from the lack of garden maintenance for decades!
 Had they all been passed around originally from a single source, to friends and neighbours?
 Also what Galanthus are they?
 They look too big and early to be ordinary G. nivalis.

 Finally, along the lakesides, more snowdrops and some stunning groups of Hamamelis.

 Spurred on by watching this I dug out my saved seeds of the 3 Meconopsis varieties we grow and which I hadn’t yet sown this year (Meconopsis grandis is the plant which features on the cover of ‘The Greater Perfection’ – the book by Frank Cabot of the creation of the gardens at Les Quatre Vents).
 Since they’re all native to Himalayan conditions, I scattered them on the surface of prepared pots of compost and then packed the pots to the top with the recently fallen snow.
 Maintaining adequate humidity is vital to their fairy slow germination, but experts often recommend a cold chill as well.
-So we shall in due course if this snow treatment helps in successful germination.
+We’ll soon see if this snow treatment helps with successful germination.

-Not much has moved in the garden with this very cold weather, but at least the Northerly march of sunrise continues, and with a couple of clear frosty mornings on the 2 critical days of the year (at least in its springtime journey), the copse on was almost on fire as the sun edged above this horizon between the larch trees.
-We are indeed fortunate to get just this perspective of this iconic copse from just outside the front door.
+Not much has moved in the garden with this very cold weather, but at least the northerly march of sunrise continues.
+With a couple of clear, frosty mornings on the two critical days of the year (at least in its springtime journey), the copse topping Banc cwm-coed-ifor opposite us to the south, was almost on fire as the sun edged above this horizon between the larch trees.
+We are indeed fortunate to get this unique perspective from just outside the front door.
 Move a short distance from here, and the images below would never be visible.
-After writing this I thought I should research how quickly the sunrise moves Northwards, and discovered that firstly it doesn’t progress at a linear rate, more a complex progression, but that secondly of course, the sun doesn’t do any moving at all.
-The apparent change in sunrise locations through the seasons is the consequence of the earth’s spinning on an axis, and in addition that axis being on a tilting alignment to the sun.
+After writing this I thought I should research how quickly the sunrise moves northwards, and discovered that firstly it doesn’t progress at a linear rate, more a complex progression, but that secondly, the sun doesn’t do any moving at all.
+The apparent change in sunrise locations through the seasons is the consequence of the earth spinning on an axis, and in addition that axis being on a tilting alignment to the sun.